eskoruppa/PolyMC/README.md

 discretization     = 0.34
 avg_inconsist      = 0
 ```
 The argument 'interaction_range' sets the range of the couplings of the rotational deformations.
 If set to zero, interactions are strictly local.
-In this case the energy is fully determined by all possible dimers.
-For non-zero interacrtion range, larger oligomers have to be considered.
-In general the size of the oligomers to be specified is
+In this case, the energy is fully determined by all possible dimers.
+For non-zero interaction range, larger oligomers have to be considered.
+In general, the size of the oligomers to be specified is
 $$
 2\times(\mathrm{interaction \; range}+1).
 $$

-In the remainder of the file all possible oligomers have to be specified.
+In the remainder of the file, all possible oligomers have to be specified.
 The form of the energy of the diagonal and off-diagonal terms may be specified via the leading indicator.
-For example 'stiffmat' indicates a 3x3 stiffness matrix.
+For example, 'stiffmat' indicates a 3x3 stiffness matrix.

-Example: If the interaction range is 1 and the chain consists only of type 'a' monomers only one interaction has to be specified:
+Example: If the interaction range is 1 and the chain consists only of type 'a' monomers, only one interaction has to be specified:

 ```
 aaaa